AYUSH Counselling 2025

 • Understanding of AYUSH Institutes: Candidates have knowledge about various AYUSH institutions' reputations, faculty, infrastructure, and facilities.
 They understand the importance of choosing a well-established and recognized institute for quality education and training.

-• Research and Information: AYUSH counseling perspective involves candidates who conduct research and gather information about different AYUSH colleges, eligibility criteria, counseling procedures, reservation policies, and seat allocation processes.
+• Research and Information: AYUSH counselling perspective involves candidates who conduct research and gather information about different AYUSH colleges, eligibility criteria, counselling procedures, reservation policies, and seat allocation processes.
 They stay updated with official announcements and guidelines.

 • Readiness for Alternative Approaches: Perspective candidates are willing to explore and adopt alternative approaches to healthcare and wellness.
 They understand the holistic nature of AYUSH systems and are open to integrating them with conventional medicine if necessary.

-• Commitment to Holistic Healthcare: Candidates participating in AYUSH counseling demonstrate a commitment to promoting and practicing holistic healthcare, focusing on physical, mental, and spiritual well-being.
+• Commitment to Holistic Healthcare: Candidates participating in AYUSH counselling demonstrate a commitment to promoting and practicing holistic healthcare, focusing on physical, mental, and spiritual well-being.

 Challenges and Solutions in the Counselling Process